tobyweston/blog/source/_posts/2016-03-23-homebrew-temperature-logger.md

     These are the machines you will be using in your final setup. <span class="bg-warning">Ensure these match the host names of each machine you plan to add</span>.
 The values are used to initialise the database on the server.
 If you need to change this later, you will have to delete the database and losing any historic data, so add in some spares.

-    > The software starts automatically - it runs as a service but after setting up the configuration, you must either restart the service manually (run <code>sudo systemctl restart temperature-machine</code>) or wait about a minute and it will restart automatically.
+    > The software starts automatically, it runs as a service but after setting up the configuration, you must either restart the service manually (run <code>sudo systemctl restart temperature-machine</code>) or wait about a minute and it will restart automatically.
     >

 1. Go to to something like [http://10.0.1.55:11900]() from your favorite browser.
 Find your IP address on the Pi with `hostname -I`.

+The logs can be found in the app or in the `~/.temperature/temperature-machine.log`.

 ## Add Multiple Machines